 Researcher will say: “We’re interesting in studying grit, which is long term perseverance towards a goal.
 What we’re looking to see whether expectations can change a person’s grit.
 You were a part of the ___ group which means you read….
 We were interesting in how that would impact your grit.”

-Subject will be paid $10
+Subject will be paid $10.